Vargodl/DVwords-WeekenStrung/README.md

 May 10

-Mass Shooting numbness: (so sad a realization that a numbness is actually setting in…as well as a practice interté rationale):
+Mass Shooting numbness: (so sad a realization that a numbness is actually setting in…as well as a practico interté rationale):

 The idea that giving out more guns will lower gun violence is an oxymoron spread by morons.
 Tim Denning

 Kevin Kelly: “If you ask for someone’s feedback you’ll get a critic.
 But if instead you ask for advice you’ll get a partner.”

-Time…trapped in the amber of this moment Kurt Vonnegut
+Time…trapped in the amber of this moment.
+Kurt Vonnegut

 The only real reason we care about Jamie Foxx’s health is the curiosity of what we don’t know and that is what keeps getting cryptically announced.